Jaishankar stresses on connectivity, proposes Chabahar Port be included in the North-South Transport Corridor | Law-Order

 - Armenia

-Jaishankar was speaking at a joint press meet with Armenian Foreign Minister Mirzoyan following their meeting here.

-Jaishankar on Tuesday arrived in Armenia on the last leg of his three-nation tour to Central Asia intending to further expand bilateral ties and discuss key regional issues including the developments in Afghanistan.
-It is the first-ever visit by an External Affairs Minister to Armenia.
+Jaishankar, who arrived here on Tuesday on the last leg of his three-nation tour to Central Asia with an aim to further expand bilateral ties and discuss key regional issues including the developments in Afghanistan, is the first-ever External Affairs Minister to visit Armenia.

+The minister called on Armenian Prime Minister Nikol Pashinyan and conveyed greetings of Prime Minister Narendra Modi to him.

+''Thank PM @NikolPashinyan of Armenia for receiving me today.
+Conveyed greetings of PM @narendramodi.
+Meeting brought out the many convergences and shared outlook of our two countries.
+We agreed to develop a broad agenda of practical cooperation that is to our mutual benefit,'' he tweeted.

 ''We also proposed the Chabahar Port be included in the International North-South Transport Corridor; we welcome the use of the Chabahar Port and any other initiative that will encourage regional connectivity,'' he said.

-The first phase of the Chabahar port was inaugurated in December 2017 by Iranian President Hassan Rouhani, opening a new strategic route connecting Iran, India, and Afghanistan bypassing Pakistan.
+The first phase of the Chabahar port was inaugurated in December 2017 by then Iranian President Hassan Rouhani, opening a new strategic route connecting Iran, India and Afghanistan bypassing Pakistan.

 On asked about India's interest in developing the Chabahar Port, Jaishankar said, ''we are interested because if we develop more ports in Iran and then connectivity from those ports to northwards of Iran, it opens up more trade routes which are land-based, which are more efficient than these sea-based routes.